Here is a bunch of knitting abbreviations or a so-called knitting dictionary for you of the most commonly used knitting phrases.

 M1 p-st – make one purl stitch

 M1L – This is a left-leaning increase.
-Insert the left hand N from the front to the back into the horizontal loop between the last st worked and the next st on left-hand N, knit this loop through the back to twist the st, creating an inc that slants to the left.
+Insert the left-hand N from the front to the back into the horizontal loop between the last st worked and the next st on left-hand N, and knit this loop through the back to twist the st, creating an inc that slants to the left.

 MB – make bobble – into next stitch, k3, (knit into front, back and front of stitch again).
 Turn, P3, Turn, K3tog.